pittar-gitops/99-gitops-demo/README.md

 * CI/CD tools - Only Jenkins for the demo
 * Jenkins pipeline and *source-to-image* binary build to create a container image.
 * Demo App (Spring Petclinic)
-* Quotas, Limits, NetworkPolicies... oh my!
+* Resource Quotas, Limits, NetworkPolicies... oh my!

 ## Prerequisites

+* An [OpenShfit Container Platform 4.x cluster](https://try.openshift.com) with `cluster-admin` rights, **OR**
 * [CodeReady Containers 1.6+](https://developers.redhat.com/products/codeready-containers/overview) - It's free!
 Sign up for a free Red Hat account to download and install CodeReady Containers on your local machine.
 * [oc command line tool](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest/) or `kubectl`

-Since you will be running full fledged OpenShift 4 cluster, as well as Argo CD, Jenkins, Maven builds, container image builds, and two application environments, this demo does need a decent amount of resources.
+If you choose to use [CodeReady Containers 1.6+](https://developers.redhat.com/products/codeready-containers/overview) you will be running full fledged OpenShift 4 cluster, as well as Argo CD, Jenkins, Maven builds, container image builds, and two application environments, this demo does need a decent amount of resources.
 This is the CodeReady Containers configuration that I have tested this demo on locally:

 ```
 $ crc config view